In the United States, the Social Security Administration (SSA) denies nearly 66% of all disability applications.

 - Chronic fatigue.

-Qualifying for AR SSI: Supplemental Security Income
+Qualifying for Arkansas SSI: Supplemental Security Income

 - Bank accounts,

-- Life insurance, or
+- Life insurance, and

 - Anything that can reasonably be sold for cash.

 In contrast with SSDI, SSI is primarily need-based and applies to non-workers and retirees.

 How to Apply for Arkansas SSDI and SSI Benefits